svidgen/mtg.deckanalyzer.com-Feedback/README.md

 ### Additional Details

-Here are the lists of issues we'll be working with:
+Here are the public lists we'll be working with:

 * [In Progress](https://github.com/svidgen/mtg.deckanalyzer.com-Feedback/issues/assigned/*) :  Issues that we're already working on.
-* [Most Popular Unassigned](https://github.com/svidgen/mtg.deckanalyzer.com-Feedback/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+sort%3Areactions-%2B1-desc) : Issues sorted by +1's.
-Items at the top are next on our todo list.
+* [Most Upvoted Unassigned](https://github.com/svidgen/mtg.deckanalyzer.com-Feedback/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+sort%3Areactions-%2B1-desc) : Issues sorted by 👍's.
+Issues with many votes are likely to be accepted.
+And those with meaningful, helpful comments are likely to get a little priority boost.
-* [New Issues](https://github.com/svidgen/mtg.deckanalyzer.com-Feedback/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+sort%3Acreated-desc) : We'll occasionally check this for emergent, *serious* problems.
+* [New Issues](https://github.com/svidgen/mtg.deckanalyzer.com-Feedback/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+sort%3Acreated-desc) : We'll occasionally check this for emergent, *serious* problems that need to jump that line.

+Note that we also have an internal queue for sensitive, critical, and "boring" issues.